6 Best Renters Insurance Companies in New Hampshire of 2025

 The average cost of renters insurance in New Hampshire can vary depending on the size and location of your rental.

-Typically, a basic policy is $12.48 per month and provides coverage for personal belongings, liability protection, and additional living expenses if you are forced to leave your home due to an insured disaster.
+Typically, a basic policy is $12.48 per month and covers personal belongings, liability protection, and additional living expenses if you are forced to leave your home due to an insured disaster.
 It is important to shop around and compare prices before purchasing a policy.

-Make sure to also read the policy carefully in order to get an accurate understanding of what is covered and what is excluded.
-Also, be aware that certain types of disasters may not be covered by basic renters insurance policies, so it's best to discuss any potential coverage gaps with your insurer.
+Make sure to read the policy carefully to understand what is covered and what is excluded.
+Also, be aware that basic renters insurance policies may not cover certain types of disasters, so discussing potential coverage gaps with your insurer is best.

 What Does Renters Insurance Cover?